mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters-on-linux.md

 # The solution

-After some research, I found a feature, that's enabled in many other Linux commands, not only _rm_, that was completely new for me.
+After some research, I found a feature, that's available in many other Linux commands, not only _rm_, but was completely new for me.

 Putting a _- -_ in any part of the command says to the interpreter _"Stop parsing option from now on"_